 Meanwhile, you blew out both your knees, you’re having an asthma attack, you twisted your ankle, and also you have been mauled by a bear.
 And everyone says “boy, you must be excited to walk down the mountain!”
 And all you can think as you stagger to your feet is “f**k this mountain, I never wanted to climb it in the first place.”

-And then as family & friends we assume the run-in with the mountain lion is over and we expect our loved ones to get back to their old selves...
-But we've also found this analogy sequel which helps explain life after cancer...
+And so, we assume the run-in with the mountain lion is over and we expect our loved ones to get back to their old selves...
+But actually, we've found this sequel to the analogy, which helps explain life after cancer...
 Thanks to Julia Tugwell for sharing.

 So you’ve beaten the lion.
 But everyday you have to open the fridge.
 For a while you expect the lion to be there everyday.
 But it’s not.
 Eventually you can open the fridge with no fear.
 Some mornings you even forget about there was ever a lion in there.
 Some days you even forget about what the bear did to you.